Petroleum Remediation Product

 Petroleum Remediation Product (PRP) is a registered trade name of United Remediation Technology for a line of biodegradable wax-based hydrocarbon adsorbents and bioremediation agents.
 PRP was created in the 1990s by NASA’s Jet Propulsion Laboratory and has been used to assist in remediating oil spills such as the 2010 Deepwater Horizon oil spill.
 PRP is a powder composed of microscopic hollow spheres of wax up to 150 microns in size.

 Properties

 PRP is a loose dry powder composed of hollow microspheres of beeswax, soy wax, and other natural waxes.
 PRP microspheres range in size from 10 microns to 150 microns.
 The waxes that comprise PRP are natural hydrocarbons making them oleophilic (having a strong affinity for oils rather than water) and hydrophobic.
-The high surface area and oleophilic properties of PRP allow the microspheres to adsorb at least twice PRP’s weight in hydrocarbons such as Crude Oil or Diesel.
-Research indicates that PRP stimulates the growth of hydrocarbon metabolizing bacteria such as Yarrowia lipolytica due to nutrients in the wax.
+The high surface area and oleophilic properties of PRP allow the microspheres to adsorb at least twice PRP’s weight in hydrocarbons such as crude oil or diesel.
+PRP stimulates the growth of hydrocarbon-metabolizing microorganisms such as Yarrowia lipolytica that are included along with additional nutrients in the wax microspheres.
 In scientific studies PRP has been found to biodegrade hydrocarbons several times faster than natural attenuation.